tfranzel/drf-spectacular/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Most customization cases should be covered by the ``extend_schema`` decorator.
-We usually get pretty far with specifying ``ExtraParameter`` and splitting request/response serializers, but the sky is the limit.
+We usually get pretty far with specifying ``OpenApiParameter`` and splitting request/response serializers, but the sky is the limit.

 .. code:: python

-    from drf_spectacular.utils import extend_schema, ExtraParameter
+    from drf_spectacular.utils import extend_schema, OpenApiParameter
     from drf_spectacular.types import OpenApiTypes

     class AlbumViewset(viewset.ModelViewset)